Artificial Replay: A Meta-Algorithm for Harnessing Historical Data in Bandits: Introduction

 \section{Introduction}

-Multi-armed bandits and their variants are effective models for many real-world problems.
+{Multi-armed bandits model decision-making settings with repeated choices between multiple actions (known as ``arms''), where the expected reward of each arm is unknown, and each arm pull yields a noisy sample from the true reward distribution.} Multi-armed bandits and their variants have been used effectively to model many real-world problems.
 Resulting algorithms have been applied to wireless networks~\citep{zuo2021combinatorial}, COVID testing regulations~\citep{bastani2021efficient}, and wildlife conservation to prevent poaching~\citep{xu2021dual}.
-Typical bandit algorithms assume no prior knowledge of the expected rewards for each action, instead taking actions online to address the exploration--exploitation trade-off.
-However, historical data is available in many settings; in the wildlife conservation setting, for example, we may have years of historical patrol records that could help learn poaching risk before initiating any bandit algorithm.
+Typical bandit algorithms are designed in one of two regimes: {\em offline} or {\em online}, depending on the assumptions on how data is collected.
+In offline settings, the entire dataset is provided to the algorithm upfront, while in the online setting the algorithm starts from scratch and dynamically collects data online.
+However, most practical deployments exist between these two extremes; in applying bandits to wildlife conservation, for example, we may have years of historical patrol records that could help learn poaching risk before initiating any bandit algorithm executed online to assign new patrol patterns.

-For algorithms in complex settings (e.g., continuous bandits or combinatorial bandits), it is not obvious how one should initialize the algorithm given historical data.
-Furthermore, the optimal way to incorporate historical data may depend on how the dataset was collected.
-Given the complexity of this problem, we consider a simple baseline which takes any online bandit algorithm and feeds the historical data to the algorithm one-by-one, updating internal parameters as if the data was collected by the algorithm itself.
-We refer to this simple heuristic as \Full, which is a practical and reasonable heuristic as long as the dataset is representative of the underlying model.